Virginia Beach Fluoroquinolone Antibiotics Lawyers

 The lawsuits brought against the manufacturers accuse them of dismissing the risk as rare and failing to adequately warn patients and doctors that conditions such as nerve damage could be permanent.

 The peripheral neuropathy lawsuits allege the labels on the drugs were misleading to patients and the pharmaceutical companies deliberately used confusing language on the packaging to mask the danger of permanent nerve damage.
 The lawsuits also say the drug companies knew their products were harmful but continued to market them to an unsuspecting public and to doctors.

 The drug companies are accused of negligence in failing to warn of the dire side effects of antibiotics such as Cipro, Avelox and Levaquin and not mentioning aortic dissection and aneurysm in the warnings.
 The lawsuits claim the drug companies were also negligent in that they failed to conduct proper tests on these drugs before they were marketed and sold.
 Some of the claims go further and accuse the companies of fraud in actively hiding the risk of the drugs, in particular irreversible peripheral neuropathy.

-If you or a family member has been hurt by FLQ antibiotics, our dangerous drugs injury attorneys will provide you with experienced legal representation and ensure your claim is handled correctly among others in the mass tort litigation.
+If you or a family member has been hurt by FLQ antibiotics, our Virginia Beach Fluoroquinolone Antibiotics attorneys will provide you with experienced legal representation and ensure your claim is handled correctly among others in the mass tort litigation.
 We can assist you, no matter where you reside and provide you with individual, personal service to ease you through the claims process.
-Call us at 757.455.0077 or toll free at 866-455-6657 for a free consultation.